aquilesascar/aquilesascar/README.md

 ## 👀 About Me
-Hello!
+Hey!
 I'm a **Systems Information student** passionate about technology and exploring the endless possibilities it brings.
 Currently, I'm honing my skills in programming, data analysis, and software development.
 I'm eager to collaborate on projects, learn new technologies, and grow in this dynamic field.